Rome Attractions: The top 9 attractions in Rome, Italy 2025

 If your only reason for visiting the Vatican Museum is to see the “Creation of Adam” and/or to see the Sistine Chapel:

-1. I will spare you the suspense and tell you that it is a very small painting in the center of the ceiling hidden amongst the numerous other equally amazing works.
+1. I will spare you the suspense and tell you that it is a very small painting in the center of the ceiling hidden amongst the numerous other equally, if not more amazing works.
 Don’t fixate on the Creation of Adam piece.

 2. The Sistine Chapel is also very dim, and the ceiling is very high, about 20 metres from the floor.
 If you need them, remember to bring your glasses/binoculars!
 It would be terrible if you waited the whole time and paid to get in, only to see nothing.

 3. Despite being the official residence of the pope, the Sistine Chapel is not a ‘sacred’ place of quiet spiritual contemplation that some may think it is.
 It is a small room that every visitor to the museum wants to spend the most time in.
-This invariably makes it not quiet and abuzz with conversation, despite guards and signs regularly reminding people to be quiet, so many have complained that the experience is not a positive one, however its popularity means there is not much to be done about it, short of severely restricting the number of visitors and maximum stay duration each.
+This invariably makes it not quiet, and abuzz with conversation, despite guards and signs regularly reminding people to be quiet.
+This has caused many to complain that the experience is not a positive one, however, its popularity means there is not much to be done about it, short of severely restricting the number of visitors and maximum stay duration each.
 My tip is to just take the paintings at face value/admire the talent involved in creating them, and forget about expecting any sacredness.

 4. Photography is not allowed for commercial reasons (you can read about this here, opens in a new tab), and guards may remind people about this repeatedly but don’t expect people to follow this rule.
 Just be sensible, discreet, do not use flash, and do not bring a tripod.